Looking for the latest blogging statistics and trends? You are in the right place.

 Most bloggers run their sites as a hobby in their free time.
 It is a wonderful, educational and proactive way of spending your weekends, evenings or after work hours.

-How much money do bloggers make? $38,000 on average per year
+How much money do bloggers make?
+The average blogger income is $38,000 per year

 There’s money in trust and influence.
 Building authority in an industry and growing a loyal audience has a potential to make you money too.